poole/lanyon/_posts/2017-07-12-renamed-types.md

 func (m *Material) absorb(norm, inc Direction) (bool, Direction, Energy)
 ```

-I'm still new to Go so I'm sure there are ways I could make this better
+I'm still new to Go so I'm sure there are ways I could make this better.
-or improve the type system in other ways.
 If you have recommendations, please [let me know!](https://twitter.com/hunterloftis)